 Too much information overwhelms people.
 Overwhelming prospects leads to objections and decision deferment.

 Keep the main body of your sales proposal short and easy to read.
 Include only relevant information that helps to make your business case.
-Ensure that fonts, heading, graphics and white space are all aligned to make your proposal visually appealing and easy on the eyes.
+Ensure that fonts, headings, graphics, and white space are all aligned to make your proposal visually appealing and easy on the eyes and using presentation software can help in organizing and presenting your proposal in a professional and engaging manner.

 When you have additional supporting or technical information to backup your recommendations, place that content in an appendix with a reference in the main body.